villano-lab/cubramble/instructions/1_connect_wifi_at_CU.md

 Without some form of internet you can't ssh to the machine, or connect to the outside world.
 Maybe I could also try the wired internet on eth0?

 When I switched to the 64-bit version of raspian with the GUI interface I was able to sign into CU Denver Guest in the usual way (when I opened a browser it took me to the "agree" page).
 I was not able to ssh to the machine even if I switched my laptop to CU Denver Guest.

+Note that the CU Denver (secure) WiFi was greyed out when I tried to log in this way, it seems to be there but I can't select it.